aweymo-ui/tideflats/content/4_carstens.md

     <p class="symbol">&#10042;</p>
 </div>

-{% include gallery-figure.html img="carstens_13_p17061coll21_6249.jpg" alt="View of the Carstens Packing Co. from the Puyallup River, with wooden docks and stockyard in view." caption="View of the Carstens Packing Co. from the Puyallup River, ca. 1909, Courtesy Tacoma Northwest Room (CARSTENS-002)." title="View of the Carstens Packing Co. from the Puyallup River, ca. 1909, Courtesy Tacoma Northwest Room (CARSTENS-002)." %}
+{% include gallery-figure.html img="carstens_13_p17061coll21_6249.jpg" alt="View of the Carstens Packing Co. from the Puyallup River, with wooden docks and stockyard in view." caption="View of the Carstens Packing Co. from the Puyallup River, ca. 1909, Courtesy Tacoma Northwest Room (CARSTENS-002)." %}

 Within two years, Carstens was operating the largest meat packing plant west of Denver;<sup>[31]({{ "/6_bib/" | relative_url }}#ref31)</sup> housing around 20,000 animals, employing 170 workers and providing them with an on-site dormitory.<sup>[32]({{ "/6_bib/" | relative_url }}#ref32)</sup> The facility had a complicated series of stables in front of the abattoir, cooler and corporate buildings, designating different categories of livestock as they were prepared for slaughter.
 These stables stood next to a small pond, now dry, where any unusable remains were routed to the nearby sewage processing facility and out into the Puyallup River.<sup>[33]({{ "/6_bib/" | relative_url }}#ref33)</sup>